-Vision Zero action plans are designed to look at traffic safety as a public health issue, they seek to unify priorities for infrastructure design, public education and enforcement efforts around the goal of zero traffic fatalities and serious injuries.
+Vision Zero action plans are designed to look at road safety as a public health issue, they seek to unify priorities for infrastructure design, safety education, behavior enforcement and evaluation around the goal of zero road fatalities and severe injuries.

 Voice: (831) 646-3473